Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 On your solar journey, especially if you’re well on your way in your research about systems, you’ve probably discovered that the type of inverter you invest in is way more important than the type of solar panels you’re looking at (and if a sales consultant is telling you otherwise, you’re dealing with a newbie or a twit).

 Deciding on an inverter type will influence every other decision you make around your solar system.
-There are three types of inverters: the string inverter, the hybrid string inverter, and the microinverter.
+There are three types of inverters: the central string inverter, the hybrid string inverter, and the microinverter.
 And let’s not forget that there are batteries with inverters within their system as well.
 It’s a lot to wrap your head around.

 At Penrith Solar Centre, we’ve been wrapping our heads around issues of inverters for years.
 We do it every day.
 And we’re here to help you understand everything you need to know about solar, so you can make the best choices for yourself and your home.
-Maybe your system needs a hybrid inverter, maybe it doesn’t.
-We’re here to help you decide.

 In this article, you will learn: